-On that note, I’d like to share some helpful tips for those of you completing the FAFSA.
-While it’s a fairly straight-forward form on the surface, there are a surprising number of mistakes that get made on the FAFSA, many of which can result in delayed financial aid, or worse, a reduction in financial aid eligibility.
+While students are busy completing applications and writing essays, many parents will be wrestling with financial aid forms – an important part of the college admissions process for any family hoping to receive financial aid.
+I’d like to share some helpful tips for those of you completing the FAFSA.
+While it’s a fairly straight-forward form on the surface, there are a surprising number of mistakes that can be made, many of which result in delayed financial aid, or worse, a reduction in financial aid eligibility.

 Here are some of the most common FAFSA mistakes to avoid: